 Average Airdrie Property Tax

 Airdrie does indeed have one of the lowest brackets for property taxes in the province of Alberta.
 This favors startups, businesses as well as families.
 The city calculates the property tax based on market value estimates.
 They determine this market value by assessing commercial, residential, and industrial properties in various neighborhoods to calculate the taxes.
 Some of the factors that play a role in this calculation include the property age, size, construction type & quality, location, etc. You may estimate your property taxes by using the calculator on the city’s website.
 For example, a residential property assessed at a value of $270000 may have a property tax of around $1774.24.

 Average Airdrie Hydro Bill

 Airdrie purchases water from the nearby city of Calgary from where it is pumped into the reservoirs and supplied through an underground distribution system.
-On an average, a small family of four may use around 15 cubic meters of water in a month.
-The average hydro bill in Airdrie for a small family may be around $170 to $200 per month as per consumption.
+On average, a small family of four may use around 15 cubic meters of water in a month.
+The average hydro bill in Airdrie for a small family can be around $170 to $200 per month as per consumption.

 Average Airdrie Winter & Summer Temperature

 The weather in Airdrie could be quite windy, mostly northwesterly.
 However, you may see a lot of sunshine on average all-around the year.
 Temperatures could soar in July to a maximum of 22.9 Celsius and drop in the month of January to a low of -15.1 Celsius.

 In Airdrie, the average cost of daycare may range from $650 to $1000 as per the age of the child and the quantity of childcare you need.
 In case you need full-time daycare, more than 100 hours per month, for your child then you may check if you qualify for a subsidy.
 You may also estimate your subsidy amount using the calculator.